JoshuaCooling/JoshuaCooling/README.md

 ## 💼 Experience

 **👨‍💻 IT Operations Intern**
-*ADAC Automotive, Muskegon, MI | May 2025 – Present*
+*ADAC Automotive, Muskegon, MI | May 2025 – August 2025*
 - Developed a custom inventory management system in Power Apps
 - Provided multi-site tech support for hardware, software, and network issues
 - Wrote detailed system documentation and IT support procedures